-1 resolution of a borrower's debts;

-- 2 (8) "Mediator," anyone responsible for and engaged in the performance of mediation - 3 pursuant to this chapter, who is trained and certified by the Department of - 4 Agriculture; and - 5 (9) "Oil and gas mediation," assistance provided to a process by which individuals or - 6 organizations seeking seek to mediate resolve disputes with oil and gas developers - 7 related to surface damages. - 8 Section 27.
-That § 54-13-2 be amended to read as follows: - 9 54-13-2.
-The Department of Agriculture shall administer an agriculture mediation program - 10 to: - 11 (1) Provide assistance mediation to borrowers and creditors who seek to use mediation - as a method for resolving loan seeking to resolve credit disputes; - 13 (2) Provide federal land mediation to individuals or organizations seeking to mediate - disputes with federal land management agencies concerning decisions made by those - federal agencies; and - 16 (3) Provide oil and gas mediation to individuals or organizations seeking to mediate - disputes over surface damages related to oil or gas development. - The secretary of the Department of Agriculture shall promulgate rules, pursuant to chapter - 19 1-26, necessary for mediation, federal land mediation, and oil and gas mediation including the - 20 establishment of fees, training requirements for mediators and ag finance counselors and their - 21 certification, mediation request forms, and any other mediation procedures as may be necessary - 22 for the prompt and expeditious mediation of agriculture related disputes, including the receipt - of funds pursuant to the Agricultural Credit Act of 1987, as of January 1, 2015. - 24 The agriculture agricultural mediation program may not, as a condition to mediation, require
+- disputes with federal land management agencies; - (7) "Agricultural credit mediation," a process by which creditors and borrowers present, discuss, and explore practical and realistic alternatives to the resolution of a borrower's debts; - (8) "Mediator," anyone responsible for and engaged in the performance of mediation pursuant to this chapter, who is trained and certified by the Department of Agriculture; - (9) "Oil and gas mediation," a process by which individuals or organizations seek to resolve disputes with oil and gas developers related to surface damages.

+54-13-2.
+The Department of Agriculture shall administer an agriculture mediation program to:

+- (1) Provide mediation to borrowers and creditors seeking to resolve credit disputes; - (2) Provide federal land mediation to individuals or organizations seeking to mediate disputes with federal land management agencies concerning decisions made by those federal agencies; and - (3) Provide oil and gas mediation to individuals or organizations seeking to mediate disputes over surface damages related to oil or gas development.

+The secretary of the Department of Agriculture shall promulgate rules, pursuant to chapter 1-26, necessary for mediation, federal land mediation, and oil and gas mediation including the establishment of fees, training requirements for mediators and ag finance counselors and their certification, mediation request forms, and any other mediation procedures as may be necessary for the prompt and expeditious mediation of agriculture related disputes, including the receipt of funds pursuant to the Agricultural Credit Act of 1987, as of January 1, 2015.

-1 that the borrower of any creditor party waive any respective legal or equitable remedies or
+The agricultural mediation program may not, as a condition to mediation, require that any party waive any respective legal or equitable remedies or rights.

-2 rights.

-- 3 Section 28.
-That § 54-13-4 be amended to read as follows: - 4 54-13-4.
-All staff services required by the agriculture agricultural mediation program shall 5 be provided by the Department of Agriculture.
-The secretary of agriculture may employ a 6 director of mediation services and such other agents and employees as the secretary deems 7 necessary.
+54-13-4.
+All staff services required by the agricultural mediation program shall be provided by the Department of Agriculture.
+The secretary of agriculture may employ a director of mediation services and other agents and employees as the secretary deems necessary.
 The director shall serve at the pleasure of the secretary of agriculture.
-The mediation 8 services shall be administered under the direction and supervision of the Department of 9 Agriculture.
-All expenses incurred in carrying on the work of the agriculture agricultural 10 mediation program, including the per diem and expenses of the staff, salaries, contract 11 payments, and any other items of expense shall be paid out of funds appropriated or otherwise 12 made available to the farm agricultural mediation operating fund. - Section 29.
-That § 54-13-5 be amended to read as follows: - 54-13-5.
-Any fees provided under this chapter and by rule shall be borne equally between the borrower and the creditor.
-Such parties.
-The fees and any funds received pursuant to the Agricultural Credit Act of 1987, as of January 1, 2015, shall be deposited in the farm agricultural mediation operating fund which is hereby created.
-All money in the farm agricultural mediation operating fund created by this section is continuously appropriated for the purposes of administering the farm agricultural mediation program.
+The mediation services shall be administered under the direction and supervision of the Department of Agriculture.
+All expenses incurred in carrying on the work of the agricultural mediation program, including the per diem and expenses of the staff, salaries, contract payments, and any other items of expense shall be paid out of funds appropriated or otherwise made available to the agricultural mediation operating fund.

+54-13-5.
+Any fees provided under this chapter and by rule shall be borne equally between the parties.
+The fees and any funds received pursuant to the Agricultural Credit Act of 1987, as of January 1, 2015, shall be deposited in the agricultural mediation operating fund which is hereby created.
+All money in the agricultural mediation operating fund created by this section is continuously appropriated for the purposes of administering the agricultural mediation program.
 All funds received by the agricultural mediation program shall be set forth in an informational budget as described in § 4-7-7.2 and be annually reviewed by the Legislature.
-Any disbursements from the farm agricultural mediation operating fund shall be by authorization of the secretary of agriculture. - 24 Section 30.
-That § 54-13-7 be amended to read as follows:
+Any disbursements from the agricultural mediation operating fund shall be by authorization of the secretary of agriculture.

 54-13-7.
-Any borrower or creditor involved in mediation shall may be offered assistance by the Department of Agriculture provided resources to assist in the analysis of the borrower's business and personal financial situation, which analysis shall be conducted in a manner that assists the borrower and, the borrower's family, and the creditor to prepare for mediation.
-This assistance may include emotion support, information and referral networks among borrowers and programs concerned with economic crisis in rural areas, assist the borrower and the borrower's family in developing goals which define reasonable expectations for mediation and shall assist the borrower in evaluating the viability of his current farm or ranch business organization given reasonable current price and yield expectations.
+Any borrower or creditor involved in mediation may be provided resources to assist in the analysis of the borrower's business and personal financial situation, which analysis shall be conducted in a manner that assists the borrower, the borrower's family, and the creditor to prepare for mediation.

 54-13-9.
-Upon receipt of a mediation request, the director of the agriculture agricultural mediation program shall advise notify the borrower that and creditor as to whether financial preparation assistance is available and may be obtained through the financial preparation assistance for borrowers provided in § 54-13-7 resources are available and shall provide any other information available regarding assistance programs to borrowers.
+Upon receipt of a mediation request, the director of the agricultural mediation program shall notify the borrower and creditor as to whether financial preparation assistance resources are available and shall provide any other information available regarding assistance programs to borrowers.